What Is The Amex Centurion Black Card?

 The Private Suite at LAX membership

-I have highlighted the top bonuses, but the list is frankly ridiculous.
+I have highlighted the top bonuses, but the list is frankly ridiculous, and that's just for the personal version (I haven't even touched on the additional benefits of the business version!).
 Amex really tries to make it worth your while to have this card, and they are catering to the top 1% of 1% here.
 The Platinum Delta Medallion Status and the Centurion Airport Lounge access are the gifts that keep on giving in this list to me.

 As an Atlanta resident, it's in my contract that I have to fly Delta absolutely everywhere, and the Platinum Medallion status provides priority upgrades for domestic flights, as well as the ability to select certain flight vouchers for business/first-class flights both domestic and internationally.
 Also, the City of Atlanta just approved a lease within Hartsfield Jackson International Airport to build a new Centurion lounge, so I'm eager to try that out.